-Insert the TeraNavigator CD into your computer's CD-ROM drive.

-On a PC, setup should automatically launch.
-If it does not, manually launch setup.exe by pressing Start and selecting the Run... option.
+Insert the TeraNavigator CD into your PC's CD-ROM drive.
+Setup should automatically launch.
+If it does not, manually launch setup.exe by pressing the Start menu and selecting the Run... option.
 When the Run dialog opens, type d:\setup.exe (where d is the drive letter of your CD-ROM drive).
 Press OK to continue.